Jimi Bani

 Jimi Bani is an Indigenous Australian actor, known for his portrayal of land rights activist Eddie Mabo in the 2012 tele-movie Mabo, several television series, and theatre performances.

 Early life and education

-A Torres Strait Islander (Mabuiag Island) of the Wadagadum people, where his father was a tribal chief, he attended the Western Australian Academy of Performing Arts.
+Bani is a Torres Strait Islander (Mabuiag Island) of the Wadagadum people, where his father was a tribal chief.

+Bani was playing in the Queensland State basketball league in Cairns in 2004, when he answered a 'no experience needed' advertisement for actors to appear in the 2006 SBS drama miniseries RAN: Remote Area Nurse.
+He landed a main role in the series, alongside Susie Porter.
+Keen to further his acting career, he attended the Western Australian Academy of Performing Arts, where he studied alongside fellow actor Jai Courtney, graduating in 2007.